lkampoli/ML4STS/README.md

 including neural networks are considered.
 In this framework, the following tasks have been identified:

-* Regression of transport coefficients
+- [x] Regression of transport coefficients
-* Regression of chemical reaction rates
+- [x] Regression of chemical reaction rates
-* Regression of chemical relaxation terms
+- [x] Regression of chemical relaxation terms
-* Coupling of machine learning with ODE solver
+- [x] Coupling of machine learning with ODE solver
-* Coupling of machine learning with PDE solver
+- [x] Coupling of machine learning with PDE solver
-* Solution of Euler and Navier-Stokes equations with NN
+- [x] Solution of Euler and Navier-Stokes equations with NN
+- [ ] RNN/LSTM for ODE integration
+- [ ] CNN for solution inference
+- [ ] GAN for data generation and super-resolution

-# Requisites
+## Requisites
 Assuming an available python3 version, the following packages may be required in order to run some tasks: